Updated: March 23, 2026

 Opportunities for entrepreneurs

-The D2 Portuguese residency visa allows you to establish a business or work as an independent professional in Portugal, providing opportunities for your entrepreneurial endeavors.
+The D2 Portugal residency visa allows you to establish a business or work as an independent professional in Portugal, providing opportunities for your entrepreneurial endeavors.

 Major cities such as Lisbon and Porto offer a variety of affordable, modern business spaces.
 Additionally, long-term office rentals in Lisbon can be up to 80 percent cheaper than in startup locations in London, making Portugal an attractive option for startups.